Today's Friday • 11 mins read

 “Put on their shoes and walk in them.
 Feel where it hurts, and how much.”

-When the friend confides in you about their toxic relationship, they want to share with you their painful experience.
+When your friend confides in you about their toxic relationship, they want to share with you their painful experience.

 Be the person they expect you to be.

-Your empathy can help them heal by letting them know that they can trust you and confide in you, and that you care about them.
+Give them your empathy.
+Empathy is feeling “with” others.
+It tells others they can trust you and confide in you, and that you care about them.

 Your best help to them will come from empathizing with them, and never letting them feel unheard or irrelevant.